prpole/columbia_orals/polefrone_preoral_b2.md

 The frontier, density, and political agency exist in a complex interplay in these three novels and, to the extent we take these as representative evidence, in the historical development of American modernity.
-Taken in concert, these novelists show us that
+Taken in concert, these novelists show us that when the geographical frontier disappeared in its truest sense, it continued to exist as an imaginative yearning for the ability to create new social structures and exercise collective and individual political will.
+The density in which this imaginative yearning arises determines both its character and the extent to which it can be enacted on actual spaces in actual practice.

-[^white-frontier]: It is no coincidence that a hermeneutic principle criticized for its indifference to history's victims fails to account for non-white literary histories.
+These conclusions have serious gaps, one of which must be addressed.
+It is no coincidence that a hermeneutic principle criticized for its indifference to history's victims fails to account for non-white literary histories.
 It hardly needs to be reiterated (and yet needs always to be reiterated despite) that the "hither edge of free land" in Turner's thesis had on the other side of it, not empty space, but societies that fall under the categorization of "savagery" in this estimation.
 But also absent from this frontier theory of literary density are the narratives of the invisible labor force pushing the frontier forward---a movement that, in Turner's hands, is entirely naturalized and without mechanism or agent, as though the frontier border were literally blown forth by the winds of "progress."
-For black voices, a different perspective is required, but perhaps not an entirely new paradigm. ...
-[Speed round of Hurston, Invisible Man, Black Boy.]
+For black voices, a different perspective is required, but perhaps not an entirely new paradigm.
+For black communities, there is a more fundamental limitation to political agency, one that takes effect well before the limitations described in this paper can be reached.

 [^soil]: Bellamy Foster